· Philipp Leser

 • instationary data: the statistical distribution might change over time.

 • evolving data sets.
-Sensors are removed, new sensor are added.
+Sensors are removed, new sensors are added.
 This implies cold start problems.

 • there is no exact definition of what an anomaly is.
 Or what is considered expected behavior.